It’s not fun when your Apple Watch won’t swipe up. When that happens, you cannot use the control center, change modes, or locate your iPhone.

 3. Unpair and Re-Pair the Apple Watch

-If the problem of swiping up the Apple Watch didn’t solve by restarting, you must try another fix.
+If the problem of swiping up the Apple Watch didn’t solve by restarting, you must try to unpair and repair your Apple Watch.

 Unpairing your Apple Watch and re-pairing it may solve many issues.
 Remember, when you want to re-pair your Apple Watch, set it as a new watch, and don’t restore it from the backup.